Overview for The Lycian Way East

 When to Go

-We can organise this walking tour between March and June and September till November.
+We can organise this walking tour between April and early June and September till the end of October.
 July and August are too hot for making this trip.
 Weather is best in the autumn.
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired beginning date when booking.